facebookincubator/Bowler/docs/dev-roadmap.md

 * Better documentation for those unfamiliar with code refactoring.

+* Move from lib2to3/fissix to using LibCST instead.

 If you're interested in working on these features, please read the [contributors][] guide and open an issue on the Github repo to discuss it in more detail.